 A single premium deferred annuity is just one option for adding an income stream in retirement.
 If you have a large sum of money to work with, it could be a useful way to supplement your other retirement assets.
 Remember that while you can defer taxes on the growth in your annuity, you can’t avoid them entirely once disbursements begin, so you’ll need to include the tax implications in your financial planning strategy.

 Retirement Planning Tips

-- Consider talking to your financial advisor about single premium deferred annuities or annuities in general.
-Your advisor can explain the benefits and potential drawbacks of using an annuity to plan for retirement.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
+- Consider talking to a financial advisor about single premium deferred annuities or annuities in general.
+Such an advisor can explain the benefits and potential drawbacks of using an annuity to plan for retirement.
+Finding a financial advisor that fits your needs doesn’t have to be hard.
 SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
 If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.

 - Compare the projected returns you may get with a single premium deferred annuity to the return you could get by investing the money you’d use to pay the premiums elsewhere.
 Consider the liquidity factor as well.
 You might be able to get the same or a similar rate of return using a certificate of deposit, for example, and it may be easier and less expenses to terminate a CD early compared to getting out of an annuity.